 - can a good lawyer be found to take up the case?.
 You may have struggled to find a lawyer to help you with your fresh claim.
 However, if you and your supporters have managed to find good evidence that makes your case stronger, a lawyer may now be persuaded to take up your case, and write the legal arguments to submit with the evidence.

 Most people wishing to submit further submissions need to make an appointment at the Further Submissions Unit (FSU) in Liverpool.
 The exception to this is if you are based in Belfast (Northern Ireland) – here, you submit your further submissions to the Immigration Office at Drumkeen House.
 There are other circumstances in which people do not need to submit in person in Liverpool – see below.

 To make an appointment at the Further Submissions Unit in Liverpool, you need to telephone the Unit on 0151 213 2411.
-The Home Office states that it will aim to make appointments within 10 working days of the initial telephone contact.

 Your further submissions/fresh claim appointment will be held at the Further Submissions Unit, The Capital Building, 6 Union Street, Liverpool L3 9AF.

 Currently, people are finding that when they do make contact with the Home Office, they may have to wait many weeks or even months until the date of the next available appointment.

 The Home Office’s internal guidance on further submissions states that you should take the following with you to your appointment:

 - a completed Further Submissions form detailing the additional information you would like the Home Office to consider [remember, you do not need to use the specified form]

 - supporting documents, including, where available, any Reasons For Refusal Letters (RFRLs) or appeal determinations

 - your Application Registration Card (ARC) if still in possession of this